|

 3.

-Not having a Contract / Well Defined Terms of Service
+Failure to have a Contract / Well Defined Terms of Service

-regarding delivery, pricing, advance payment, changes and
+delivery, pricing, advance payment, changes and alterations,

-seriously by clients.
+clients.

 |